GilardinoHidayat/Lyrics-Directory/README.md

 # Lyrics Display Web Application

 This project is a web application that allows users to view song lyrics and their translations.
 The application has two main pages: a home page where users can select a song, and a lyrics page that displays the selected song's lyrics along with any available translations.
+Here to see a public only website preview [Preview Page (without node.js)](https://lyricsdirectory.netlify.app/)

 ## Features